fablabbcn/smartcitizen-docs/docs/Resources/Tutorials/Orange and geolocated data.md

 ![](https://i.imgur.com/Ds2PQ2b.png)

-Now, we will **connect both of them** by pressing the dotted lines on the right of the `Smart Cizizen Search` and dragging the cursor into the `Smart Citizen Data`.
+Now, we will **connect both of them** by pressing the dotted line on the right of the `Smart Cizizen Search` and dragging the cursor into the left dotted line of `Smart Citizen Data`.
 Once you have it would look like this:

 ![](https://i.imgur.com/DD63yLw.png)